 - Carry out research to find out the latest industry trends in UI design and develop design ideas that complement the brand image.

-- Create a set of design systems, style guides for every project.
+- Create a set of design systems, and style guides for every project.

-- Design visually appealing graphic layouts, page designs, assets and screens, interface designs.
+- Design visually appealing graphic layouts, page designs, assets and screens, and interface designs.

 - Conduct layout adjustments based on feedback from the UX team lead and UX designers.